 “They are?”
 Helen asked.
 “Took them long enough.”

 “Me?”
 Helen said.
 “I didn’t do a thing!
-Why don’t you come join me for breakfast.”
+Why don’t you come join me for breakfast?”

 Rose turned to look at the tree behind Da’Quarius.
-The N-Word was gouged deeply into the trunk.
+The N-Word was gouged into the trunk.
 Rose’s hand went to her mouth in shock.

 “Calm down, son,” one of the police officers was saying, holding his hand out towards Da’Quarius.

 Rose looked down near the base of the tree and saw the word “DYKES” carved out as well in deep gashes.
 She also saw that the tennis balls were back on the bottom of Helen’s pretend walker.
-She was offended and angry at what her wife and adopted son had done, but couldn’t help herself.
-She ran inside so the worried police wouldn’t see her laughing.
+She was offended and angry at what her wife and adopted son had done, but she couldn’t help herself.
+She ran inside so the police wouldn’t see her laughing.

 “Just wait for part two, biddy,” Da’Quarius said.

 A white car suddenly parked on the opposite side of the street.
 It had the logo for the New Haven Herald on the side.
-The drive got out with a pad and paper and started scribbling notes.
+The driver got out with a pad and paper and started scribbling notes.
 The passenger jumped out with a camera and started snapping pictures of the tree with Da’Quarius and Helen standing in front of it.